xiaxia-wang/FaithfulRE/README.md

 ## Datasets

 - All datasets used in our paper are provided in [datasets](https://github.com/xiaxia-wang/FaithfulRE/tree/main/datasets).
 - For inductive knowledge graph completion, we reused the datasets and splits from the [Grail benchmark](https://github.com/kkteru/grail/tree/master/data), i.e., FB15K237 (V1--V4), NELL995 (V1--V4), and WN18RR (V1--V4).
 We further split each original training set into 3:1 training facts and training labels on a random basis.
-Analogously, each testing set was also split into 3:1 testing facts and testing labels.
+Analogously, each testing set was also split into 3:1 testing facts and (positive) testing labels.
+We randomly sampled negative examples as the same number of testing labels.
+The process of random sampling is provided in [utils.py](https://github.com/xiaxia-wang/FaithfulRE/blob/main/code/src/utils.py).
 - For the rule extraction experiments, we reused the *family* dataset and its splits from [the original DRUM project](https://github.com/alisadeghian/DRUM).

 ## Source Codes and Dependencies